 I avoided the crew at dinner and ate in the kitchen.

-Spending the evening in my corner on the bridge, the captain and I ignored each other as I listened to 1000mods, Low, and watched the waves crash over the bow.
-It was completely black out there, and then you'd feel the drop just before the white spray was lit up by the ship's lights.
-Last year when I had visited my aunt in Edinburgh, she had mentioned something in a passing comment that had stuck with me.
-She said that my father had been dealt a bum-hand.
+Spending the evening in my corner of the bridge, the captain and I ignored each other as I listened to 1000mods, Low, and watched the waves crash over the bow.
+It was completely black out there, and then I'd feel the drop just before the white spray was lit up by the ship's lights.
+Last year, when I had visited my aunt in Edinburgh, she had mentioned something in a passing comment that had stuck with me.
+She said that my father had been dealt a 'bum-hand'.
 Generally, I don't dwell on my family often, but when I do, it's my father who comes to mind.
-I remind myself never to become like him, yet I recognize the value in the lessons he instructed.
-For like Michel Foucault said, we must mine our history for the gold.
-Unlike my brother, the good strong son, I was the weakling, so I've had to prove myself with whatever means I can.
-I remember my father yelling, but I also remember him laughing just as much.
-When I was sixteen, we hired a small piece of shit motor bike and taught me to ride.
-He rode his own bike and roared with laughter at my failing attempts at changing gear on a hill.
+I remind myself never to become like him, yet I recognized the value of the lessons that he had tried to teach me.
+For like Michel Foucault said, "We must mine our history for the gold."
+I always remember my father yelling, but I also remember him laughing just as much.
+When I was sixteen, he hired a small motorcycle and taught me to ride.
+He rode his own bike and roared with laughter at my attempts to change gear on an uphill.
 It wasn't fun, though vastly easier than learning to ride a bicycle.
-My testicles were mostly relived.
-I could hear my father's bike coming for a mile off.
+I could always hear my father's motorcycle coming for a mile off.
 The specific tone the engine.
 And then the jingle of his key chain.
-He wasn't a member of a biker gang, but he could have run one.
-Yet he dressed more like John Wayne.
-He was half-biker, half-cowboy and existed in a cross-over world that was all his own.
-One lesson I learned from him: WALK WITH YOUR CHIN UP!
-There was this story that he told, when he was young, while riding his bike in Scotland during the summer, a fucking bumble bee flew into his shirt.
+He wasn't in a biker gang, but he could have run one.
+Yet, he dressed more like John Wayne.
+He was half-biker, half-cowboy, existing in a cross-over world that was all his own.
+There was this story that he told, one summer when he was young, while riding his Triumph in Scotland, a fucking bumble bee flew into his shirt!
 He swerved on the highway and slammed on the breaks.
-In the middle of the stalled traffic, like a lunatic, he ripped his shirt off, threw it on the street, and then pulled out a handgun (that resembled a sawn-off shotgun) and shot the shit out of his shirt!
-Classic!
+In the middle of the stalled traffic, like a lunatic, he ripped off his clothes, threw them on the street, and then pulled out a handgun and shot the shit out of his fucking shirt!
+Classic.
 I'm amazed he never spent time in prison.
-Guess my aunt was right when she said his time in the military straightened him out.
-When I was a kid, he used to design the firing mechanisms for guns, and then build them out of wood.
-He showed me how to file down a plank of wood into the hull of a Spanish gallon, which became one of my favorite toys.
+Guess my aunt was right when she said that his time in the military straightened him out.
+One important lesson I learned from him was: WALK WITH YOUR CHIN UP!
+When I was a kid, he used to design the firing mechanisms for guns, and then he would build them out of wood.
+He then showed me how to file down a plank of wood into the hull of a Spanish gallon, which became one of my favorite childhood toys.
 I spent hours alone, out the back of the house in the dark workshop, chiseling away at that block of wood.
 He didn't just teach me a craft, he taught me to confront my fear of the dark, until all I saw was the work.
 Just like now.
 All I see is what I focus on.
-The storm wasn't there unless I thought about it.
+The storm wasn't even there unless I thought about it.

 LOGBOOK, ENTRY 10